globocom/alf/README.rst

 Before any request the client tries to retrive a token on the endpoint, expecting a JSON response with the ``access_token`` and ``expires_in`` keys.

-The client keeps the token until it is expired, according to the ``expires_in`` value.
+The client keeps the token until it is expired, and according to the ``expires_in`` value calculates a ``expires_on`` value to store and validate token from multiple clients.

 After getting the token, the request is issued with a `Bearer authorization header <http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-7.1>`_: